Indonesian Scientist Eaten Alive By Crocodile As She Fed It

-A scientist at a laboratory in Indonesia is thought to have been eaten alive by a crocodile as she was feeding it at the facility, according to the Daily Mail.
+A scientist at a laboratory in Indonesia is thought to have been eaten alive by a crocodile that she was feeding at the facility, according to the Daily Mail.

-Officials at the laboratory believe that the crocodile, which was called Merry, is likely to have stood on its hind legs and jumped up to eight feet off the ground in order to grab hold of the scientist and drag her into the enclosure.
+Officials at the laboratory believe that the crocodile, who goes by the name Merry, is likely to have stood on its hind legs and jumped up to eight feet off the ground in order to grab hold of the scientist and drag her into the enclosure.

-Deasy Tuwo, who was 44 years old, was throwing meat into the crocodile’s pool during feeding time on Friday morning.
-The crocodile was later found with her remains still in its jaws within the enclosure at the CV Yosiki Laboratory, which was located in North Sulawesi, Indonesia.
+The 44-year-old Deasy Tuwo was last seen throwing meat into the crocodile’s pool during feeding time on Friday morning.
+The crocodile was later found with her remains still in its jaws within the enclosure at the CV Yosiki Laboratory, located in North Sulawesi, Indonesia.

-Tuwo’s colleagues only realised what had happened later in the morning when someone spotted a strange shape under the water inside the enclosure.
-They later found the crocodile with her savaged body in it’s jaws.
+Tuwo’s colleagues only realized what had happened later in the morning when someone spotted a strange shape under the water inside the enclosure.
+They later found the crocodile with her body in its jaws.

 Erling Rumengan, a colleague of Tuwo, was one of those who discovered that she had been eaten.
-He described the horrific moment to reporters saying, “We were curious when we looked at the crocodile pool, there was a floating object, it was Deasy’s body.
+He described the horrific moment to reporters saying, “We were curious when we looked at the crocodile pool, there was a floating object.
+It was Deasy’s body.

 “We were afraid to touch it and we immediately report the incident at the Tombariri police station,” he continued.
 “It’s possible the crocodile jumped from the side.
 Maybe it’s because the crocodile was still full, it didn’t finish eating her body.”